dineshsanthanam07/Online_Lab_Envi/README.md

     COURSE_ENROLLMENT }O--|| COURSE : enrolled_in
     COURSE_ENROLLMENT {
-        integer course_enroll_id PK "Unique key to identify the enrollment" string course_id FK "Foreign key to refer the course enrolled to by the student" bigint roll_no FK "Foreign key to refer the student enrolled in the course" boolean status "Flag to indicate successful enrollment in the course for the student" }
+        integer course_enroll_id PK "Unique key to identify the enrollment" uuid course_id FK "Foreign key to refer the course enrolled to by the student" bigint roll_no FK "Foreign key to refer the student enrolled in the course" boolean status "Flag to indicate successful enrollment in the course for the student" }
     COURSE_TEST }O--|| COURSE : contains
     COURSE_TEST {
-        integer course_test_id PK "Unique key to identify the course test" string course_id FK "Foreign key to refer the course which contains this test" string title "User friendly title for this test" timestamp_with_timezone start_time "Date and time the test was started at" interval duration "Duration for the test"
+        integer course_test_id PK "Unique key to identify the course test" uuid course_id FK "Foreign key to refer the course which contains this test" string title "User friendly title for this test" timestamp_with_timezone start_time "Date and time the test was started at" interval duration "Duration for the test"